Dimethylallylcistransferase

-Thus, the two substrates of this enzyme are dimethylallyl diphosphate and isopentenyl diphosphate, whereas its two products are diphosphate and neryl diphosphate.
+Thus, the two substrates of this enzyme characterised from Pinus radiata and Tanacetum vulgare are dimethylallyl pyrophosphate and isopentenyl pyrophosphate.
+Its products are neryl pyrophosphate and pyrophosphate (PP_{i}).
+The enzyme is part of the pathway to terpene alcohols such as nerol.

 This enzyme belongs to the family of transferases, specifically those transferring aryl or alkyl groups other than methyl groups.
 The systematic name of this enzyme class is dimethylallyl-diphosphate:isopentenyl-diphosphate dimethylallylcistransferase.
 This enzyme is also called neryl-diphosphate synthase.